civilisation

 Examples

-- Eternal principles like truth, non-violence, compassion.
+- Eternal principles like truth, nonviolence, and compassion.

 - Rules of sacrifice and rituals.